iamsr/DOCCookieHarvester/README.md

 # DOC Cookie Harvester
-> Harvest cookies as an addition to the Drop O' Clock browser bot.
+> Harvest cookies as an addition to the Drop O Clock browser bot.
 > Original dev => Ryan from Destroyer Bots.
 > Modified by me (FoonkG) for Drop O' Clock.
 ---